DavMila/explainer-scroll-start-target/README.md

 ## Alternatives & Other Considerations

 ### Per-axis Parameters
-One alternative option for `scroll-start-target`'s syntax would allow specifying values for the block and inline axes separately:
+One alternative option for `scroll-initial-target`'s syntax would allow specifying values for the block and inline axes separately:
 ```
 <style>
 ...
 div {
-    scroll-start-target: <block> <inline>;
+    scroll-initial-target: <block> <inline>;
 }
 ...
 </style>
 ```
-where `<block>` and `<inline>` could independently be `auto` or `none`.
+where `<block>` and `<inline>` could independently be `nearest` or `none`.
-By setting the bias on the block and inline axis independently of each other, this syntax would make it possible for separate targets to be scrolled to in the different axes such that neither target ends up within the scroll container's scroll port which runs contrary to the purpose of `scroll-start-target`.
+By setting the bias on the block and inline axis independently of each other, this syntax would make it possible for separate targets to be scrolled to in the different axes such that neither target ends up within the scroll container's scroll port which runs contrary to the purpose of `scroll-initial-target`.

-### Competing scroll-start-targets
+### Competing scroll-initial-targets
-It is possible for more than one element within the content of a scrollable container to have its `scroll-start-target` set to `auto`, meaning the scrollable container has to choose which `scroll-start-target` to scroll to.
+It is possible for more than one element within the content of a scrollable container to have its `scroll-initial-target` set to `nearest`, meaning the scrollable container has to choose which `scroll-initial-target` to scroll to.
 Overall, user agents are to handle such scenarios by giving priority to the element which comes first in [DOM order](https://dom.spec.whatwg.org/#concept-tree-order).

-#### Competing `scroll-start-target`s & DOM-order
+#### Competing `scroll-initial-target`s & DOM-order
-While priority is to be given to the `scroll-start-target` which comes first in DOM order, there is some consideration for a scenario in which the author desires a best effort attempt at bringing all the specified `scroll-start-target`s into view.
-Specifically, where mutliple `scroll-start-target`s exist, user agents are to scroll to each target in reverse-DOM-order, i.e. starting from the last and working their way up to the first.
+While priority is to be given to the `scroll-initial-target` which comes first in DOM order, there is some consideration for a scenario in which the author desires a best effort attempt at bringing all the specified `scroll-initial-target`s into view.
+Specifically, where mutliple `scroll-initial-target`s exist, user agents are to scroll to each target in reverse-DOM-order, i.e. starting from the last and working their way up to the first.
 At the moment, this is effectively the same as only scrolling to the first in DOM order.
 However, these steps are